 January energy is a real thing, and it doesn’t last long.

 For about three weeks, people actually follow through on the stuff they’ve been putting off.
 The gym gets used.
 The accountant gets called.
-The website that’s been embarrassing you since August finally gets sorted.
+The website that’s been quietly embarrassing you since August finally gets sorted.

 And then February hits, and everyone goes back to “I’ll get to it eventually.”